-Ivanka Trump Is Shaded by Rep. Alexandria Ocasio-Cortez Over Guaranteed Living Wage
+Ivanka Trump Is Shaded By Rep. Alexandria Ocasio-Cortez Over Guaranteed Living Wage

 — HuffPost (@HuffPost) February 26, 2019

-Rep. Ocasio-Cortez said that she is better able to talk about working for a living than someone who only knows about that by talking to others, and that a living wage is a right.
+Rep. Ocasio-Cortez said that she is better able to talk about working for a living than someone who only knows about that by talking to others and that a living wage is a right.

 “As a person who actually worked for tips & hourly wages in my life, instead of having to learn about it 2nd-hand, I can tell you that most people want to be paid enough to live.
 A living wage isn’t a gift, it’s a right.
 Workers are often paid far less than the value they create.”